Pacific Tigers football: Home stadiums

-Pacific Memorial Stadium was officially renamed Amos Alonzo Stagg Memorial Stadium on October 15, 1988, to honor Amos Alonzo Stagg (1862–1965).
-He ended his head coaching career at "College of the Pacific" in 1946, and donated the land for the stadium to be built in 1950.

 On February 26, 2012, the university announced it would close Stagg Memorial Stadium to conduct a feasibility study to assess needed repairs, upgrades and changes required to make the facility meet modern standards in conjunction with a financial assessment to determine if the stadium could be repaired or if it should be replaced.

-The university began removal of Stagg Memorial Stadium on February 24, 2014, to make room for new athletics facilities, including a dedicated tennis center with 12 courts and a clubhouse, and new fields for soccer and field hockey.
-The first Pacific field hockey home game on the new turf field at University of the Pacific was played on September 12, 2014, versus the University of Albany.
-The groundbreaking ceremony for the Eve Zimmerman Tennis Center was held on October 17, 2014.

-In April 2022 the Stagg Memorial Plaza was dedicated and open to the public on the grounds of the old stadium.
+In April 2022 the "Stagg Memorial Plaza" was dedicated and open to the public on the grounds of the old stadium.
 The 9,000 sq. ft. plaza, located off of Larry Heller Drive across from the Alex G. Spanos Center, is "envisioned as a gathering place for alumni and students who will learn of the storied history of Pacific Football through the stories and statues encircling the plaza.
 The plaza will also serve as a campus destination hosting several tailgates and gatherings annually associated with athletic and campus events."

 Rivalries

 San Jose State

 The now defunct, nearly 100 year, rivalry match up between the SJSU Spartans and the Pacific Tigers began in January 1896 and ended in 1995 when Pacific dropped its football program.
 The 'Spartan-Tiger Football Game' was played 72 times between 1896 and 1995.

 Due to the "private vs. public" institutional competitiveness and the close geographical proximity of the two schools, a natural "cross-town" rivalry was born.
 University of the Pacific was founded in 1851 in Santa Clara, California, and claims to be the first institution of higher education in California.
 San José State University was founded in 1857 and is California's first public institution of higher education.

 In 1949, in a game which drew national attention, the Victory Bell was unveiled.
 The Victory Bell would go to the winner of subsequent Tiger-Spartan games.
 The bell was two feet tall and waist-high on a rolling cart.
 The bell was half black with an orange "P" for Pacific and half blue with a gold "SJ" for San Jose.

 The Spartans led the series 43–23–6 when the rivalry ended at the close of the 1995 season.